 - Indicates where they expect to find this evidence (like in social media apps or message logs)

-When Things Go Wrong: A Real Example
+When Things Go Wrong: A Real Example from Our Practice

 Attorney Christina Williams shared a case where law enforcement had a warrant to search a phone for evidence related to a drug charge.
 During the search, they discovered photos of stolen property — and filed additional theft charges against her client.